Logo Icon

 Are you a law aspirant gearing up for CLAT 2025?
 Logical Reasoning can make or break your chances of cracking the exam because it holds almost 20% weightage.

-This section relies on your power to reason inductively and deductively, not on external knowledge—your foundations in the logic matter here.
+This section relies on your power to reason inductively and deductively, not on external knowledge.
+Your foundations in the logic matter here.

 Here, we have answered the common queries of students like you on CLAT Logical Reasoning Preparation Tips:

 • What is logical reasoning in CLAT?
 The logical reasoning section tests your ability to understand complex arguments, recognize patterns and relationships, and draw logical inferences from given information.
+I

 • How many questions are asked from the logical reasoning section of CLAT?
-This section comprises 22-26 questions from comprehension-based passages, which test your ability to analyze and evaluate arguments, identify logical patterns, and draw conclusions.
+This section comprises 28-32 questions from comprehension-based passages, which test your ability to analyze and evaluate arguments, identify logical patterns, and draw conclusions.

-The following video, brought to you by Legal Edge, the leading name in the industry, guides you through the various learning from the CLAT 2025 session.
+The following video, brought to you by Legal Edge, the leading name in the industry, guides you through the various learning from the CLAT 2023 session.

 CLAT Logical Reasoning Preparation Tips 2025: Important Topics